RfidResearchGroup/proxmark3/README.md

 ## Precompiled binaries
 We don't maintain any precompiled binaries in this repo.
 There is community effort over at the Proxmark3 forum where @gator96100 has set up a google drive with many mingw binaries which is up-to-date.
 We link to these files here as to make it easier for users.
-If you are having troubles with these files, contact the package maintainer @gator96100.
+If you are having troubles with these files, contact the package maintainer @gator96100 and read the [sticky thread at forum](http://www.proxmark.org/forum/viewtopic.php?pid=24763#p24763) where known issues has been documented.

+Ref:

 - [Precompiled builds for RDV40 dedicated x86](https://drive.google.com/open?id=13zUs-aiQkYaSl5KWrBtuW5IWCoHJPsue)
 - [Precompiled builds for RDV40 dedicated x64](https://drive.google.com/open?id=1SyPB8t5Vo8O0Lh7PjNm3Kv-mO4BNbxjX)